embergershared/ut-lab/README.md

 In this Lab, you will:

 - start from a simple ConsoleApp implemented for testing and create simple Unit Test,
-- Add a basic Calculator class and Unit Test it,
+- Add a basic Calculator class and Unit Test its `Add` method,
-- use a TDD approach to implement the `divide` method in the Calculator,
+- use a TDD approach to implement the `Divide` method in the Calculator,
 - add more tests with different Asserts, attributes and settings for the tests,
 - to end with wiring an external MS SQL database for tests values.